 In this method you use small bobbins of yarn to work blocks of colour or picture designs.
 Each colour section on your row uses a separate ball of yarn.
 Twist the

 yarns when you change colour to avoid a hole.

 Here, you are actually knitting in a simple stripe pattern.
 By slipping certain stitches onto your right needle without working them, you can reintroduce colours from a previous row onto your needle to create gorgeous designs.

 Perfect Colour Combinations

 Some colourways are a match made in knitted heaven, like blue and white, a stalwart of the spring and summer seasons.
-Download the pattern for Jo Allport’s
+Let’s Knit Together members can download the pattern for Jo Allport’s

 nautical-inspired knit.
 Green, red and black also pair well with white or cream – work in stripes for that classic Breton look.
 Alternatively, chalky pastels are right on trend too, so you can colour block to your heart’s content!

 When picking out your colour combinations, it is important to think about the tone as well the colour.
 For example, match clear bright shades with similarly crisp colours.
 Likewise, muted shades will pair better with other dusky colourways.